ajkula/DarkAdventures/README.md

 ### Great tools to your disposal

 You will come across many sellers with variable deals during your trip, along with enemies dropping their items or gold coins and experience upon defeat.
-As you kill enemies, you might rank up LVLs, but if enemies kill you and you get back up, know they'll acquire your exp value and then might LVL UP accordingl as well!
+As you kill enemies, you might rank up LVLs, but if enemies kill you and you get back up, know they'll acquire your exp value and then might LVL UP accordingly as well!

 Collect the best items to make it to through alive: